cmiltiadis/studioany/content/authors/juan-gomez/_index.md

 superuser: false

 # Role/position/tagline
-role: 'Media artist and interaction designer; researcher'
+role: 'Media artist and interaction designer; researcher at EPFL'

 # Organizations/Affiliations to show in About widget
 organizations: